evmts/tevm-monorepo/.changeset/tricky-dryers-teach.md

 Initialized schemas package.
 Schemas package is the source of truth for types in EVMts.
 It exports types, effect validators, Error types, and vanilla js validators for all types

-See [schemas package docs](https://github.com/evmts/evmts-monorepo/tree/main/schemas/README.md) for up to date API reference docs.
+See [schemas package docs](https://github.com/evmts/evmts-monorepo/tree/main/schemas/docs/modules.md) for generated up to date API reference docs.